 Whether you have shooting pain or tightness around your shins, there are ways to prevent shin splints from affecting your activities.

-One of the more commons exercises to prevent shin splints is called the toe-drag stretch.
+One of the more common exercises to prevent shin splints is called the toe-drag stretch.
 This popular stretch will extend from the top of your foot up into your shin, releasing tension and preventing tightening.

 To stretch the front muscles in your shin, begin by standing up straight and bending both knees slightly.
 Keep one foot on the ground while the other foot curls.
 The curled foot’s toes should press against the floor.
 Hold for this stretch for 15 to 30 seconds before switching to the other foot.